 Don’t ever try to be late for a meeting.
 It is always wise to arrive 15 minutes early before the finalized time.

 It will give some additional time to relax and carry on with some paperwork if needed.
-If you are not aware of a particular location of the company, then you may visit the office two or three weeks before.
+If you are not aware of a particular location of the company, then you may visit the office for two or three weeks before.

 5. Mannerism and Politeness:

-Yes, these are another two vital ingredients that you have to incorporate during the time of interview.
+Yes, these are another two vital ingredients that you have to incorporate during the time of the interview.